Give us a missed call on

 2. Suppliers start filling in the response

 Once the supplier spots a relevant tender for their business, they start working on filling the document.
-Many organisations that participate in bidding process regularly, have a bid manager.
-The bid manager thoroughly reads the tender document requirements and collaborates with respective teams for this.
-He/she is also responsible for compiling all necessary documents and details, prepare the tender document, fill the tender and submits it.
+Many organisations that participate in bidding processes regularly have a bid manager.
+The bid manager thoroughly reads the tender document requirements and collaborates with the respective teams.
+He/she is also responsible for compiling all necessary documents and details, preparing the tender document, filling the tender and submitting it.

 Many organisations also use a e-Tender management system to manage tender applications.
 Though these are more effective for publishing tenders, many use it to keep all their tender and quotation details in one place.